 Ron Smith.
 Recently retired, Ron was a fantastic high school coach for the Henley Hornets.
 He once led his girls team to 24 points at the cross country state meet, still a 3A record for lowest score.
 As a coach, Ron led 14 teams to State Championships and also had 10 runner-up finishes.
 He also coached 57 athletes to individual state titles.
 In 2009, Ron was named Girls National High School Track and Field Coach of the Year.
 He currently serves as Camp Director for Steens.

 Mike Blackmore.
 A sub 4-minute miler while at Oregon, Mike works as a sports masseuse in Eugene.
-After coaching at Churchill High School, he was named Head Cross Country Coach at Lane Community College in 2012.
+After coaching at Churchill High School, he was named Head Cross Country Coach at Lane Community College in 2012 and is now Head Distance Coach at Linfield College.
 Mike is undoubtedly one of the best masters runners in the nation, highlighted by his double National Championship in the 800 (2:02.12) and 5000 (15:25.79) in 2010.
 In the spring of 2012, Mike ran 15:16.77 at the ripe age of 50 to shatter the M50 American Record in the 5000.

-Marty Beauchamp.
-Marty had a phenomenal high school career, finishing second in the Kinney (currently Footlocker) National Championships.
+Marty Beauchamp had a phenomenal high school career, finishing second in the Kinney (currently Footlocker) National Championships.
 On his way there, he won the Regional meet in 15:15.9, a record on the extremely challenging course in Van Cortlandt Park, NY.
 Only eventual NCAA Cross Country Champion Josh McDougal has since bested Marty’s time on that course.
 Marty ran at Florida, where he was an all-conference performer in XC.
 He also ran at Lane for Harland Yriarte.
-Marty, a superb artist, currently coaches at Hermiston High School.
+Marty is also a superb artist with a brush.

 Other Guest Coaches and Athletes: TBA

-Jeni Fellman, (RN, MS, CEN); Jeremy Lewis, (ATC) Athletic Trainer, will head up our medical treatment staff and be available and to help campers prevent potential “owies”.
+Jeni Fellman, (RN, MS, CEN), will head up our medical treatment staff and be available and to help campers prevent potential “owies”.

 Other Top Notch Coaches and Talented College Athletes may include: